 Initial dosage reductions are required in patients receiving zaleplon or zolpidem.
-Maximum dose reductions are recommended in patients receiving lemborexant.
+Maximum dose reductions are recommended in patients receiving lemborexant or daridorexant.
 No dose adjustments are necessary in patients receiving eszopiclone, ramelteon, suvorexant, or tasimelteon.
 No quantitative guidelines are available for diphenhydramine, doxylamine, or doxepin.
 Melatonin is generally not recommended in patients with hepatic disease.

 Severe hepatic impairment (Child-Pugh Class C)

 Zaleplon and ramelteon are not recommended since systemic exposure is significantly increased.
 The dose of eszopiclone should not exceed 2 mg/day because systemic exposure is doubled.
 Suvorexant, tasimelteon, lemborexant, and daridorexant are not recommended because these drugs have not been studied in severe hepatic impairment.
 Avoid zolpidem since the drug may contribute to encephalopathy.
 Quantitative guidelines are not available for diphenhydramine, doxylamine, or doxepin; monitor for side effects and adjust the dose if needed.
 Melatonin is generally not recommended in patients with hepatic disease; hepatic impairment results in higher endogenous melatonin levels.